raphamorim/zaz/README.md

 # Zaz

-> Minimalist ad portable Editor powered by Rust.
+> Minimalist and portable Editor powered by Rust.

 ## Nothing to see here (this is my toy project)

-Play with online powered by WebAssembly: `TODO`
+Play with it online powered by WebAssembly + Rust: `TODO`

 ![Zaz demo](assets/zaz.png)